maxvornovskykh/DDoS/README.md

 # DDoS
-Simplest possible sandbox to play with slowloris attack [script](https://github.com/tj/slowloris)
+Simplest possible sandbox to play with Slowloris Attack ([This script is used, thx tj](https://github.com/tj/slowloris))

 # Description
 App consists of two services: